YowSiaoKang/tp/docs/UserGuide.md

 - When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
 - You can remove all the person’s tags by typing `t/` without specifying any tags after it.
-- Constraints for tag(s) and email are similar to that of `add` command.
+- Constraints for email, phone number and tag(s) are similar to that of `add` command.

 Examples: